This city has everything, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!

 The Marina Pacifica Mall has a number of nationally recognized retailers and smaller shops and restaurants.

-These malls offer plenty of opportunities for some good retail therapy in Long Beach!
+These malls offer plenty of opportunities for good retail therapy in Long Beach!

 A top destination for whale watching and city tours, Harbor Breeze Cruises offers guided tours of the city.